 Judgment: Court of Appeal

 Judgment was handed down in December 2014 in the Court of Appeal, finding that asylum seekers who pose no risk of absconding should not be held in the Detained Fast Track pending their appeals.
-Detention Action, represented by the MLP, argued that asylum-seekers who are found to pose no risk of absconding should be released while their appeals are processed.
+The judgment can be found here.